magmide/magmide/README.md

 Very early, and basically everything remains to be done!
 I've been playing with models of very simple assembly languages to get my arms around formalization of truly imperative execution.
 Especially interesting has been what it looks like to prove some specific assembly language program will always terminate, and to ergonomically discover paths in the control flow graph which require extra proof justification.
 I have some raw notes and thoughts about this in [`posts/toward-termination-vcgen.md`](./posts/toward-termination-vcgen.md).
 Basically I've been playing with the design for the foundational computational theory.

-In [`posts/design-of-rok.md`](./posts/design-of-rok.md) I have some rough thoughts about what the project's major milestones would be.
+In [`posts/design-of-magma.md`](./posts/design-of-magma.md) I have some rough thoughts about what the project's major milestones would be.
 The obvious first milestone is to create a bootstrapping compiler capable of compiling the first self-hosted version.
 That will likely happen in Coq in some way, but I haven't deeply thought it through.
 There are several ways to go about it, and I don't think I am far enough to clearly see the best path.

 ## This is an exciting idea!
 How can I help?

 Just reach out!
 Since things are so early there are many questions to be answered, and I welcome any useful help.
 Feedback and encouragement are also welcome.

 If you would like to get up to speed with formal verification and Coq enough to contribute at this stage, you ought to read [Software Foundations](https://softwarefoundations.cis.upenn.edu/), [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html), [this introduction to separation logic](http://www0.cs.ucl.ac.uk/staff/p.ohearn/papers/Marktoberdorf11LectureNotes.pdf), and sections 1, 2, and 3 of the [Iris from the ground up](https://people.mpi-sws.org/~dreyer/papers/iris-ground-up/paper.pdf) paper.
-You might also find my unfinished [introduction to verification and logic in Rok](./posts/intro-verification-logic-in-rok.md) useful, even if it's still very rough.
+You might also find my unfinished [introduction to verification and logic in Magma](./posts/intro-verification-logic-in-magma.md) useful, even if it's still very rough.

 Here's a broad map of all the mad scribblings in this repo:

 - `theorems` contains exploratory Coq code, much of which is unfinished.
 This is where I've been playing with designs for the foundational computational theory.
 - `posts` has a lot of speculative writing, mostly to help me nail down the goals and design of the project.
-- `notes` has relevant papers and notes I might have chosen to write purely for my own learning.
+- `notes` has papers on relevant topics and notes I've made purely for my own learning.
-- `notes.md` is a holding place for raw ideas, usually ripped right from my brain with very little editing.
+- `notes.md` is a scratchpad for raw ideas, usually ripped right from my brain with very little editing.
 - `README.future.md` is speculative writing about a "by example" introduction to the language.
 I've been toying with different syntax ideas there, and have unsurprisingly found those decisions to be the most difficult and annoying :cry:

 Thank you!
 Hope to see you around!